hwayne/learntla/content/introduction/about-this-guide.md

 __You need to download the [TLA+ Toolbox](https://github.com/tlaplus/tlaplus/releases/latest).__ You should also have access to the following resources:

 * [The PlusCal Manual](https://research.microsoft.com/en-us/um/people/lamport/tla/pluscal.html): PlusCal is the algorithmic interface to TLA+.
 We'll be covering everything about it in this guide, but it's nice to have a complete grammar reference.
+We will be using the p-version of the manual.
 * [The TLA+ Cheat Sheet](http://lamport.azurewebsites.net/tla/summary-standalone.pdf): Exactly what it sounds like.
 Includes syntax for things out of this guide's scope.
 * [Specifying Systems](https://research.microsoft.com/en-us/um/people/lamport/tla/book.html): _Specifying Systems_ was written by Leslie Lamport, the inventor of TLA+, and remains the most comprehensive book on the subject.
 It's a lot more advanced than this guide is, but you should know it exists.

+{{% notice info %}}
+As of version 1.5.4 the TLA+ Toolbox bundles all of these files under "help".
+{{% /notice %}}